 Call to Learn More About Helping Special Needs Teenagers

-If you have a teen with special needs, call the Valley Socials Program of Woodland Hills, California to learn more about our helpful programs.
-We are conveniently based in Woodland Hills, also serving Encino, Calabasas, Tarzana, and Sherman Oaks.
+If you have a teen with special needs, call the Valley Socials Program of West San Fernando Valley and West Los Angeles, California to learn more about our helpful programs.
+We are conveniently based in West San Fernando Valley and West Los Angeles, also serving Encino, Calabasas, Tarzana, and Sherman Oaks.
 Call us at (818) 650-0889 today and learn more about summer camp options for your special needs teen.